loop-payments/prisma-lint/README.md

 yarn prisma-lint --fix
 ```

-Please report bugs and feature requests for this feature as its quite new.
+Please report bugs and feature requests for this feature as it is quite new.

 ## Contributing